Inside: A review of another book you need for your classroom library, Los tres amigos by Jennifer Degenhardt.

-Los tres amigos has been on my wish list for my Spanish classroom library for a while and I finally have it.
+Los tres amigos has been on my wish list for my Spanish classroom library for a while.
+I finally have it now.
 You can get this novel from Jennifer Degenhardt on Amazon, and it is even Prime free shipping eligible!
 You can find out more about Jennifer and her books on her website.
 There is also an English version of the same novel for English learners, Three Friends.

-Why do you need this book for your classroom library?
+Why do you need Los 3 Amigos for your classroom library?

-It is the only novel I have read for Spanish learners that includes a relationship that is not just a boy likes a girl or a girl likes a boy.
-The complicated relationship between the three main characters is completely relatable to middle and high school students who are struggling to find someone that is similar to them.
-The characters are searching for their own identities and figuring out their place in the world, which is something pretty much every teen is facing.
-The plot is very PG is just includes hand holding between the characters.
+The complicated relationship between the three main characters is completely relatable to middle and high school students.
+Especially is they are struggling to find someone who is similar to them.
+The characters are searching for their own identities and figuring out their place in the world.
+That is something pretty much every teen is facing.
+The plot is very PG is just includes hand-holding between the characters.

 I think that Los tres amigos is the perfect way to end out Pride month, as it is a book everyone needs in their Spanish class to help all students feel a sense of representation in their class literature.
 As World Language educators, I know we feel a responsibility to help our students build intercultural and global competence.
 Our students may never end up leaving the country, but I can guarantee that they will meet someone in their life who identifies as lesbian, bisexual, gay, transgender, queer, or some other sexual orientation.
 I think it is perfect that the author’s site is called Puentes, since this book builds a bridge to a more diverse Spanish classroom library.